Grandparent Visitation Attorneys in Chicago

-Biological and adoptive parents are not the only individuals who have standing to seek visitation with a child; third parties, especially grandparents, may also have rights to visitation, and in certain cases, custody as well.
+Biological and adoptive parents are not the only individuals who have standing to seek visitation with a child.
+Third parties, especially grandparents, may also have rights to visitation, and even custody in certain cases.

 Our Chicago grandparent visitation attorneys at the Law Offices of Jonathan Merel, P.C. are skilled and experienced in addressing visitation and custodial rights for grandparents and other third parties such as step-parents and siblings.

 Contact us online or call us at (312) 487-2795 to discuss your case with our team.

 How to Obtain Visitation as a Grandparent

 As a grandparent, you probably love spending time with your grandchildren – and you may be wondering about your legal right to visit them and spend time with them.
 There are no federal laws governing grandparents’ rights, but Illinois family law does extend a limited legal right to grandparents – especially if the parents of the grandchildren are divorced.

 Sometimes, family dynamics lead to a parent denying a grandparent of visitation time with the grandchildren.
 If this is the case, you may seek court-ordered visitation time with your grandchildren.

 - One or both of the child’s parents are unfit